-Finishes must meet requirements of the International Building Code.
-Other codes (Example: NFPA Fire Safety Codes) and application specific performance attributes (Examples: Severe traffic area; Raised access flooring) need to be taken into account.
+Finishes must meet the allowable fire performance and smoke development requirements of the International Building Code and P100 Chapter 7, Section 7.5, and all other requirements of the International Building Code.
+Other codes and application specific performance attributes (Examples: Severe traffic area; Raised access flooring) need to be taken into account.
 Finishes should incorporate recycled-content materials to the maximum extent where possible.

-3.5.2.1 Broadloom Carpet
+3.5.2.1 Broadloom/Carpet Tile